hairline-bandit/Gloss-Programming-Language/docs.md

 # Info:

-Gloss is a statically typed hybrid language (hybrid meaning it is interpreted by and interpreted language and then ran through a compiled)
+Gloss is a statically typed hybrid language (hybrid meaning it is interpreted by an interpreted language and then ran through a compiled)

 It is designed to use the least amount of "hard to hit" characters as possible so that you might be able to program faster using it